vyca2017/content/content/tutorials/functions/rp.md

 }
 ```

-The _output_ has to be another JSON object and has either of two fields:
+The _output_ has to be another JSON object and has either one of two fields:

 - `data`: When returning the `data` field we're communicating that the validation and transformation were successful and the data can "proceed" to the next step in the request pipeline.
-- `error`: If the validation fails, we can return and `error` in the JSON object along with a string that represents the error message.
+- `error`: If the validation fails, we can return an `error` in the JSON object along with a string that represents the error message.

 With that knowledge, let's go and implement our function: